disnio/mjsa/image/img-change/cropper-A/README.md

 You may set cropper options with `$().cropper(options)`.
 If you want to change the global default options, You may use `$.fn.cropper.setDefaults(options)`.

+### viewMode

+- Type: `Number`
+- Default: `0`
+- Options:
+  - `0`: the crop box is just within the container
+  - `1`: the crop box should be within the canvas
+  - `2`: the canvas should not be within the container
+  - `3`: the container should be within the canvas

+Define the view mode of the cropper.

+### dragMode

+- Type: `String`
+- Default: `'crop'`
+- Options:
+  - `'crop'`: create a new crop box
+  - `'move'`: move the canvas
+  - `'none'`: do nothing

+Define the dragging mode of the cropper.

 ### aspectRatio